 EXECUTIVE PRODUCER & ACTOR/VERNON

 Cliff Schulz was born in Le Mars, Iowa, where he grew up and attended college at Westmar University.
 He was involved in theater and wrestled, NAIA Division II, for two seasons.
 After college, he spent ten years in the insurance industry in various sales and sales management roles across the U.S. In 1992, he moved from Atlanta to L.A., where he first joined the SAG/AFTRA union as an actor in 1993, while selling insurance in southern California.
 His most notable appearances include the season seven finale episode of L.A.
 Law (Hackett or Pack It), Sister Act 2: Back in the Habit and 3 Ninjas Kick Back.

-He moved back to Iowa in 1994 where he met his wife, got married, started a family and eventually settled in the Sioux Falls, SD. area.
+He moved back to Iowa in 1994 where he met his wife, got married, started a family, and eventually settled in the Sioux Falls, SD. area.
 After a few more years in the insurance industry, he made a career change and spent five years as a Business Development Manager in the commercial banking software industry.
 In 2002, he took a position as Director of Sales & Marketing for an international manufacturing firm, where he traveled the world.
-In 2007, he started an insurance agency that currently covers the state of South Dakota.
+In 2007, Cliff started an insurance brokerage firm in South Dakota that he continues to own and operate.

 COSTUME DESIGNER & ACTOR/FLORENCE